 |EMSP||2361||Clinical - EMS||3|

-An official application portfolio can be downloaded (.pdf file), obtained in Winship 174, or by calling the EMSP Program at 281-765-7957.
+An official application portfolio and the program FERPA form can be downloaded (.pdf file), obtained in Winship 174, or by calling the EMSP Program at 281-765-7957.
 The application must be submitted prior to July 1st preceding the fall semester for which admission is desired.
 Application portfolios will be accepted after the deadline if available slots still exist.
 The portfolio must include:

 Clinical facilities may also require completion of a satisfactory drug screening, personal medical insurance, and additional immunizations.
 All of which are at the students expense.